 “[There was] an American guy walking in Vignola thinking about Milan.”
 Actually, we’d like to know the story here since that was the name of a gelato flavor (peanut butter, Vignola sour cherries and bitters) we ate at Gelateria Bloom in Modena.

-Despite the unique concept and intriguing name, Gelateria Bloom excels with simple flavors like pesca (peach) made with pure ingredients and without additives.
+Despite its unique concept and intriguing names, Gelateria Bloom excels with simple flavors like pesca (peach) made with pure ingredients and without additives.
 As an extra bonus, the gelateria has a delightful bleach-white decor that is ideal for taking Instagram photos.

 Gelateria Bloom is located at Via Luigi Carlo Farini, 23, 41121 Modena MO, Italy.

 Hungry for more?
 Check out our Bologna Food Guide for tips on where to eat some of the best food in Bologna.

 We’ve included this handy map so you can track your Bologna gelato breaks with a smartphone.